Culture Language Arts Network (CLAN)

 Podcast

-CLAN conducts educational interviews with esteemed community elders and respected adults on the expected roles and behaviors of young women and men.
+CLAN conducts educational interviews with esteemed community Elders and respected adults on the expected roles and behaviors of young women and men.
 The conversations cover topics related to traditional views on alcohol, tobacco, and other substance use.
 The interview videos are featured on CLAN’s YouTube page.

 Hosts: Jonathan Buehlmann, Lumhe “Micco” Sampson, Memegwesi Sutherland, and Sonny Metcalf